albarmo/everest/README.md

-# everest
+# tcr-elbrus-server
-Users and account Data Center for trailblaze application.

-## Run on Development
+An competence test for tcr-elbrus Solusi Teknologi, this app using postgres as database.

+## How to run development mode

-1. `npm install`
+- install: `npm install`
-2. `npm run dev`
+- start : `nodemon app.js`
+- test : `npm test`